The Mendham Township Elementary School offers two programs through Gifted and Talented Services, Quest and Gateways.

 *Students must meet the minimum score requirements listed below to be eligible for Quest services:

-If a child does not meet the entrance requirements for Quest services, a parent or teacher can request the student be assessed through the appeal process.
+If a student does not meet the entrance requirements for Step 2 (SAGES-2), a parent or teacher can request the student be assessed through the appeal process.
 All appeals must be filed in writing to the principal by June 30th for consideration for the following school year.
+New students may submit CogAt, OLSAT-8, SAGES or any other normed cognitive assessment scores previously administered.